Cracko298/3DS-Anti-Cheat-Plugin/README.md

 *Note #2: The activation should be "B" your game will immediately crash when it is pressed.
 As long as with any cheaters online (If you're connected to an online game obv).

 *Note #3: This only works for NTR-CFW cheats.
 Not CTRPF or Luma-Cheats.
-(And in most 3ds games.
-Not just Ice Station Z, ACNL, or BattleMinerZ).
+Meaning it won't work with CTRPF or Luma-Cheats it only works using the NTR-CFW version of the Plugin.

 *Note #4: I made this on a European 3ds.
 Meaning I have absolutely no clue if it works for JPN, USA, or KOR consoles.